projectdiscovery/subfinder/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 Add screenshots of the error for a better context.

-**Additional context**
-Add any other context about the problem here.